'Ford v Ferrari' Review: Exhilarating, Touching, Only-In-America Story

 Damon is his equal, a proud and ambitious Texas man dealing with his own disappointments as he navigates Los Angeles and the buttoned-up corporate world of Ford in his cowboy boots and hat.

-As Henry Ford II (they call him “The Deuce’), Tracy Letts might be Oscar-bound with a flawless portrayal of an endlessly complicated man you end up liking and hating.
+As Henry Ford II (they call him “The Deuce”), Tracy Letts might be Oscar-bound with a flawless portrayal of an endlessly complicated man you end up liking and hating.
 It’s a knockout performance and his crying scene practically had me on the floor laughing.

 There are two genres at work here, neither of which we see enough of.
 We have both a racing movie and a movie that celebrates that unique, can-do American spirit only made possible through a perfect blend of rugged individualism and team work.